ktptran/my-portfolio/README.md

 Want to get to know who Kevin Tran is or launch your own portfolio website in an automated fashion?

-This project provides a CI/CD pipeline for deploying a static website using Amazon Web Services.
+This project provides a CI/CD pipeline for deploying a portfolio website using Amazon Web Services.

 ### Objectives & Key Results

-1. Provide a platform to convey a static website.
+1. Provide a platform to convey a portfolio website.
 2. Automated deployment upon pushing to the master branch.
+3. Including a development branch that is password protected.

 ### Key Performance Indicators